If you don't share your story, people will make one up for you. Advice from a wise woman I used to work with.

 I initially shared my art online to spread the empowering messages and words of these women, and never dreamed of what that could become.
 I then made my designs available for free download prior to the Women's March in January, and I was stunned to see images of women all around the world holding my designs on posters.
 As I received more requests for my artwork, I made it available in an online store to create a continuous donation to organizations I wanted to support.
 It all seemed like a natural progression, and the fusion of art and impact.

 I am a half Mexican, half Polish/Italian woman, and proud of that.
-I am also no stranger to the racism and feelings of subversion of being judged for one's cultural background.
+I am also no stranger to the racism and feelings of subversion of being judged for one's cultural background and recognize the inherent privilege I have as a white-passing woman.
+That is why the focus of my artwork is to lift up marginalized voices and share their words.
 I would never contribute to the facilitation of the theft of WoC and disregard for another artist of which I'm being accused.